-Removal of the capital to its primitive location took place in the disturbed 11th century, between the Darro and the Genil rivers and it received the name of Hisn Garnata.
-The battle of Las Navas de Tolosa in 1212 marked the end of Almohad rule, so that the territory of al-Andalus was reduced to the area of Granada, where the Nasrid dynasty came to power, in the person of Muhammad Ibn Yussuf Ibn Nasr, emir of Arjona, in 1232.
+The removal of the capital to its primitive location took place in the disturbed 11th century, between the Darro and the Genil rivers and it received the name of Hisn Garnata.
+The battle of Las Navas de Tolosa in 1212 marked the end of the Almohad rule, so that the territory of al-Andalus was reduced to the area of Granada, where the Nasrid dynasty came to power in the person of Muhammad Ibn Yussuf Ibn Nasr, emir of Arjona, in 1232.
 He soon took control of Jaén and Porcuna and gained recognition from Granada, where he installed his capital, thereafter annexing Almería and Málaga.
-Under Yusuf I in 1333 and after, with Muhammad V, the Kingdom of Granada reached the pinnacle of power and that is when the Alhambra and Generalife are built.
+Under Yusuf I in 1333 and after, with Muhammad V, the Kingdom of Granada reached the pinnacle of power and that is when the Alhambra and Generalife were built.
 The war which began in 1485 would lead to the Kingdom’s fall.

 The access to one of the most beautiful buildings in the world can be gained along Cuesta de los Gomérez that starts in Plaza Nueva and climbs sharply through small shops up to Las Granadas gate.
 This Renaissance entrance, by Pedro Machuca, marks the limits of the grounds of the Alhambra (the Red One), on the Sabika hill, opposite the Albayzin district and the Alcazaba Qadima.
-When the Nasrids set up their kingdom in the 13th century, the founder decided that his residence was to be in the same place as the Alcazaba.
+When the Nasrids set up their kingdom in the 13th century, the founder decided that his residence was to be in the same place as the Alcazaba (citadel).
 This fortress was rebuilt and the construction of the palace begun, to be continued by his descendants.
 Yusuf I and his son Muhammad V are responsible for most of the buildings that can be visited nowadays.
 After going through Las Granadas gate, we walk along the wood of what was the Alhambra citadel.
 Torres Bermejas are located on the hill opposite, a fortress rebuilt around 1240 by Alhamar, the Nasrid founder.
 These slopes lead to the Pillar of Charles V among trees and irrigation ditches and to La Justicia gate, from the time of Yusuf I, the principal entrance in the wall where Fatima’s hand and a key are to be seen, frequent symbols on Nasrid buildings.

-The Alcazaba (fortress) stands on the other side, on the higher part of the Sabika hill.
+The Alcazaba stands on the other side, on the higher part of the Sabika hill.
 A wall can be appreciated with three large towers: Adarguero to the south, Quebrada in the middle and the Keep on the north side, in front of the circular 16th-century tower of El Cubo.
 To the south of the Alcazaba, beside the Tower of La Sultana we discover the 17th-century Garden of Los Adarves, under the Tower of La Vela, the Alhambra watchtower.
 An 11th-century door to the Alcazaba stands below the watchtower.
-Las Armas gate is the most stunning of the four outer Gates.
+Las Armas gate is the most handsome of the four outer Gates.

 The royal Nasrid residence was at the heart of the Alhambra.
-There was the part used for public events and government —the Palace of Comares— and the private side or harem, the Palace of Los Leones.
+There was the part used for public events and government —the Palace of Comares— and the private side or harem, the Palace of the Lions.
 Access to these palaces is gained through the courtyards of la Madrasa de los Príncipes and Machuca.
 There is an angled door into El Mexuar (Council Room).
 Divided by a courtyard, there is a marvellous view of the Palace of Comares, that stretches around the Patio de la Alberca or Los Arrayanes.
 On the north side there is a gallery with seven arches opening on to the hall of la Barca, the Muslim baraka, a divine blessing for privileged beings.
 An anteroom stands before the Hall of Comares or Hall of Ambassadors, which one should imagine covered with carpets and wall hangings and cushions on a coloured floor.
-The palace of Los Leones is built around another marvellous courtyard that has 124 pillars with different capitals and a fountain guarded by 12 marble lions that might well date from 11th century.
+The palace of the Lions is built around another marvellous courtyard that has 124 pillars with different capitals and a fountain guarded by 12 marble lions that might well date from 11th century.
 The central halls of the Abencerrajes and Dos Hermanas share a similar distribution, with extraordinarily beautiful stalactite or honeycomb vaults.
 The original Hall of Los Mocárabes (which is how stalactite or honeycomb work is known in Spanish) was destroyed when an ammunition dump nearby blew up in 1590.
-Other interconnected rooms are Los Ajimeces, with the Lindaraja viewpoint—al-ain dar Aixa, “the eye of Aixa’s room”— and the Hall of Los Reyes on the east side.
+Other interconnected rooms are Los Ajimeces, with the Lindaraja viewpoint—al-ain dar Aixa, “the eye of Aixa’s room”— and the Hall of the Kings on the east side.
 The Royal Baths are to be found between the two palaces.
 El Partal garden is also on the east side, surrounded by a wall with several towers: Los Picos, El Cadí, La Cautiva, Las Infantas…

 The palace and gardens of the Generalife stand in front of the Alhambra, slightly higher up.
 Its name, Garden of the Generalife could come from —Jannat al-Arif, “Garden of the Builder”—.
-Entry to the central building is through a courtyard and inside there are the famous Courtyard of la Acequia, Sala Regia, the gardens and the singular Escalera del Agua (water stairs).
+Entry to the central building is through a courtyard and inside there are the famous Courtyard of la Acequia, Sala Regia, the gardens and the singular Escalera del Agua (water stairs)..

 2. From the Elvira Gateway to San Nicolás